ARTICLE UPDATED ON JULY 29, 2023

-What Is Robotic Palletizing?
+What Is Automatic Palletizing?

-Automated palletizing is usually accomplished by using machinery to sort, line up, and turn products as they make their way down a conveyor belt.
-At the end, they are deposited on a pallet layer by layer and wrapped in plastic by turning the entire pallet.
-Afterward, a conveyor belt may carry the finished pallet to the loading dock and deposit it in truck trailers.
+Automated palletizing involves the use of machinery to sort, line up, and turn products as they make their way down a conveyor belt.
+They are then deposited on a pallet layer by layer and wrapped in plastic via a process that rotates the entire pallet.
+Lastly, a conveyor belt may carry the finished pallet to the loading dock and deposit it in truck trailers.

-These systems can sort and palletize massive numbers of cartons, however, they do have their disadvantages.

-The first is that they take up a great deal of space, with hundreds of feet of conveyor belts required to move and adjust cartons.
-The second is that this sort of automatic palletizing isn’t very flexible.
-Product changes and packaging redesigns will require troubleshooting and, in some cases, an overhaul of the automated system, to ensure that products are palletized reliably.
-The solution that addresses these problems is robotic palletizing.
+These systems can sort and palletize massive numbers of cartons; however, they do have their disadvantages.
+To start, these systems take up a great deal of space, with hundreds of feet of conveyor belts required to move and adjust cartons.
+Secondly, this sort of automatic palletizing isn’t very flexible and product changes and packaging redesigns may require troubleshooting (and, in some cases, an overhaul of the automated system, to ensure that products are palletized reliably).
+The addition of robotic technology can help address many of these challenges.

-The Benefits of Robotic Palletizing
+Further Benefits of Automatic Robotic Palletizing Systems

-The sustainable packaging being developed for this new model is lightweight and often made of biodegradable or reusable materials.
+The sustainable packaging being developed for the circular model is lightweight and often made of biodegradable or reusable materials.
 For this reason, it may not always be durable enough for traditional automated palletizers.
-The lighter touch of a robotic palletizing system is a better solution.
-And since new packaging designs are likely to go through several iterations, perhaps the greatest benefit of robotic palletizing is its flexibility.
-There are other advantages to consider as well:
+The lighter touch of an automatic robot palletizing system is often an ideal solution.
+And since new packaging designs will likely go through several iterations, perhaps the greatest benefit of robotic palletizing is its flexibility.
+And there are other advantages to consider:

 - Smaller Scale: Robotic palletizers take up far less space than more conventional conveyor-based systems.
 This allows them to be used in small-scale facilities where space for palletizing is at a premium.
-Retrofitting a facility that had been using automated palletizing with robotic palletizers may also open up space for other uses.
+Retrofitting a facility that had been using automated palletizing with robotic palletizers may also open space for other uses.